 What do I know and what do I need to know about the topic I will be teaching?
-Can I script a basic "I do" that models the task as a core part of the lesson (
+Can I script a basic "I do" that models the task as a core part of the lesson (embed new vocabulary and concrete to concept)?

-)?
 How will the pupils' learning be assessed (summatively)?

-This is about your own subject knowledge - i.e. do I need to go and research/read/learn an aspect of
+This is about your own subject knowledge - i.e. do I need to go and research/read/learn an aspect of the curriculum before I can continue planning?